 We are in a Hemp revolution, it’s big news now and everyone has heard of CBD, for good reason too.
 With healing potential and helping with all sorts of things, assisting our human endocannabinoid system restore homeostasis and keeping it that way as a lot of people have lost the ability to produce their own cannabinoids efficiently.
 It certainly helped my Epilepsy, go from multi seizures to NOTHING!
 But WHY?
 What is in Hemp Oil?
 What’s CBD Oil and the Hemp Entourage Effect?
 Did you know that there is over 110 different kinds and types of cannabinoids in the Hemp plant along with a tiny, little bit of THC.
 Lets discover more….

 On top of all the Cannabinoids, Hemp also contains a full range of Hemp Terpenes and Flavonoids all working together to bring you the Hemp Entourage Effect!
-NOW I have to warn you, When I mention Hemp Oil, I don’t mean the food kind of “Raw Hemp Seed Oil” that you can by in a large bottle fairly cheaply, that in its self is a Hemp Revolution, an oil which is a full on powerhouse full of essential fatty acids, plant cholesterol, antioxidants, vitamins and minerals.
+NOW I have to warn you, When I mention Hemp Oil, I don’t mean the food kind of “Raw Hemp Seed Oil” that you can by at the supermarket, in a large bottle fairly cheaply, that in its self is a Hemp Revolution, an oil which is a full on powerhouse full of essential fatty acids, plant cholesterol, antioxidants, vitamins and minerals.

 Because of the way “Hemp Seed Oil” is made it doesn’t contain the Cannabinoids and Terpenes required to give it that extra boost in healing power required.
 It is still great for a healthy heart, inflammation and skin.
 In fact, it is similar to Fish Oil.